oprogramador/random-weighted-item/README.md

 [![NPM status](https://nodei.co/npm/random-weighted-item.png?downloads=true&stars=true)](https://npmjs.org/package/random-weighted-item
 )

 JavaScript library to get random item from an array by probability function.
-The probability function takes the current value and current index respectively as arguments.
-The real probability to obtain a particular item is `Math.exp(probabilityFunctionReturnedValue)`
+The probability function takes the current value and the current index respectively as arguments.
+The real probability to obtain a particular item is `Math.exp(probabilityFunctionReturnedValue)`.

 ## install
 `npm install --save random-weighted-item`